mroam/backgammon/src/README.txt

 from bar is constrained in the moves that can hit you since the enemy has to get onto the board with exact roll before being able to do anything else.
 [ ]Attribute backgammon.
-At method granularity anything we keep--the legit? & test & exception methods are all mine. as is AI, Move, PartialMove, howMany...(), [ ]Ted's suggestion: sometimes let a blot be hit so it can go back and mess around in the opponent's final quadrants.
+At method granularity anything we keep--the legit? & test & exception methods are all mine. as is AI, Move, PartialMove, howMany...(),√ä [ ]Ted's suggestion: sometimes let a blot be hit so it can go back and mess around in the opponent's final quadrants.
 [ ]Alter gameStartStrategy to work for white as well as black so we can press AI move!